stephenberry/glaze/README.md

 # License

-Glaze is distributed under the MIT license.eee
+Glaze is distributed under the MIT license.